After decades of seemingly unsolvable conflict, the Israelis and the Palestinians have come to a surprise permanent peace agreement.

 For his part Abbas said he was much more relaxed these days about new settlements in contested areas.

-“As long as we can keep the West Bank Kushner-free, we’ll deal.”
+“As long as we can keep the West Bank Kushner-free, we can live with a few Zionists.”

-Last minute concerns by both sides about the final details were brushed aside when a rumor spread that Steve Bannon might turn up to help out.
+Last minute concerns by both sides about the final details were brushed aside when a rumor spread that Stephen Miller might turn up to help out.

 “We all became remarkably focused at that point.”